vandrada/vandrada.github.io/source/_posts/2015-10-11-list-comprehensions.markdown

 ```
 $ python -m timeit -n 100000 "map(lambda x: x * 2, range(0, 100))"
-100000 loops, best of 3: 22.9 usec per loop
+100000 loops, best of 3: 23.9 usec per loop
 ```

-Ok, so using map takes longer than the list comprehension *and* the for loop version, let's get the bytecode and see what happens behind the scenes
+Ok, so using `map` takes longer than the list comprehension and is roughly equivalent to the for loop version, let's get the bytecode and see what happens behind the scenes

 ```
  0 LOAD_GLOBAL              0 (map)